 New Student Convocation is a time for all students admitted for fall semester to come together and celebrate their fresh new start to IU Kokomo.
 Students have an opportunity to meet faculty and other students in their majors.
 Students also have an opportunity to hear a motivational speaker to get them ready for the first semester at the Home of the Cougars!
 The entire campus community is involved in new student convocation.
-For more information click here.
+For more information to to http://iuk.edu/advising/convocation.php.